sergiogcharles/sergiogcharles.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: true  # includes so cial icons at the bottom of the page
 ---

 I am a student at Stanford University studying mathematics, computer science, and statistics with a concentration in artificial intelligence and machine learning.
 I am particularly interested in statistical modeling, probability theory, stochastic processes, and optimization theory.
 I have also done research in reinforcement learning and natural language processing.
 I am seeking opportunities in quantitative finance or machine learning, e.g. quant hedge fund, high frequency trading, and market maker roles.
+In the fall, I will be working at [QuantRes Asset Management](https://quantres.com/) as a quantitative trading intern.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.